Honours in Political Science

 Joint Honours in Public Administration and Political Science

-Joint Honours in Women’s Studies and Political Science
+Joint Honours in Feminist and Gender Studies and in Political Science

 General admission requirements